SEPIA-Framework/SEPIA-Framework.github.io/app/README.md

 ## Release History

+### v0.23.1 - 2020.10.22 - (Android only)

+- Hot-fix to improve microphone error messages e.g. when no speech was detected or input was canceled

 ### v0.23.0 - 2020.10.21

 - Added support for PWA (progressive web app) feature of browsers/OS via new basic service worker and PWA manifest file